e1miran/Now-Playing-Serato/docs/output/twitchbot.rst

 TwitchBot
 =========

-Now Playing integrates with Twitch chat by incorporating a simple bot.
+**What's Now Playing** integrates with Twitch chat by incorporating a simple bot.
 It takes any command and looks for an equivalent `twitchbot` template file.

 For example, in chat, if the user types::

 !track

-Now Playing will read a file called ``twitchbot_track.txt`` and expand any template values in it.
+**What's Now Playing** will read a file called ``twitchbot_track.txt`` and expand any template values in it.
 The Twitchbot settings section sets permissions for commands.

-Additionally, the Twitchbot can send an announcement template to chat when Now Playing detects a song change.
+Additionally, the Twitchbot can send an announcement template to chat when **What's Now Playing** detects a song change.

 Creating a Bot Account
 ----------------------

 #.
-Create a new, dedicated Twitch account for Now Playing.
+Create a new, dedicated Twitch account for **What's Now Playing**.
 Be sure to enable:

    * Multiple logins per email
    * Two-factor authentication (2FA)